AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

     }
 ```

-After enabling the skill in Alexa you cen the create new routines.
+After enabling the skill in Alexa you can then create new routines.
 As trigger you can the select a "Door Bell" with the name you have given at Virtualsmarthome.

 # Updates
 - Version 0.1, 23.03.2021: Initial version.